FAQ: What Are the Advantages and Disadvantages of Retrofit Window Installation?

 3. Shutters and Blinds Can Usually Be Reused

-Note: The depth of the window ledge must be checked to ensure the shutters can be reinstalled properly between the jambs.
+Note: The depth of the window ledge must be verified to ensure the shutters can fit between the jambs without obstruction.

 Q: What are the disadvantages of retrofit installation?